Eugene F. Fama

 Prize share: 1/3

 For many of us, the rise and fall of stock prices symbolizes economic development.
 In the 1960s, Eugene Fama demonstrated that stock price movements are impossible to predict in the short-term and that new information affects prices almost immediately, which means that the market is efficient.
-The impact of Fama's, results has extended beyond the field of research.
-For example, Fama's results influenced the development of index funds.
+The impact of Eugen Fama's, results has extended beyond the field of research.
+For example, his results influenced the development of index funds.